 5. St Clairs Falls: Awe-Inspiring Ambiance

 Called the Little Niagara of Sri Lanka, St Clairs is formed by Maha and Kuda falls.
-It gets its name from neighboring tea estate, and is undoubtedly an awe-inspiring waterfall in Sri Lanka.
+It gets its name from a neighboring tea estate.
+It is undoubtedly an awe-inspiring waterfall in Sri Lanka and also one of the most beautiful places in Sri Lanka

 Height: 80 meters